 Increased productivity

-Automation, streamlined workflows and improved process management allow laboratories to benefit from a massive increase in productivity.
+Automation, streamlined workflows, and improved process management allow laboratories to benefit from a massive increase in productivity.
 Performing tasks more quickly enables high-throughput sample processing to boost profits and meet project targets and timeframes.
 Implementing LIMS software typically increases throughput anywhere from 10 to 100 times.

 Data security